gustavostuff/ppux/README.md

 1. **Previous grouped slot** (when Grouped palettes is enabled).
 2. **Next grouped slot** (when Grouped palettes is enabled).
 3. **Compact / normal view** - Changes the window's size, basically.
-4. **Palette link handle (source)** - right-drag to link layers onto destinations, or left-click for a menu.
+4. **Palette link handle (source)** - right-drag to link other windows/layers, or left-click for a menu.

 </td>
 </tr>